|Hoboken Mayor Zimmer alleges that Christie tied Hoboken's flood relief dollars to approving a huge development project.|

 On May 13, Guadagno and Zimmer met at the Hoboken ShopRite.
 That is where, Zimmer said, Guadagno delivered the first message about the relief aide.
 Zimmer shared this diary entry which she said she wrote later that day.
 “At the end of a big tour of ShopRite and meeting, she pulls me aside with no one else around and says that I need to move forward with the Rockefeller project.
 It is very important to the governor.
 The word is that you are against it and you need to move forward or we are not going to be able to help you.
 I know it’s not right – these things should not be connected – but they are, she says, and if you tell anyone, I will deny it.”

 Well, here goes.
-There is no doubt in GA's mind Mayor Zimmer is telling the TRUTH.... the Christie folks-- not so much.
+GA believes that Mayor Zimmer is telling the truth; the Christie folk,s not so much.

 Advice to Mayor Zimmer: Take the lie detector test.